LionelDraghi/bbt/docs/features/unordered.md

 - Then I get an error

 # Scenario: same "I get" with the modifyer
-- When I run `uut read flowers1.txt`
+- When I run `sut read flowers1.txt`
 - Then I get (unordered) `flowers2.txt`